Mykolayiv Regional Museum of Local History: Museum history

-In February 1912, the descendants of Emmanuel Frantsov who died in 1909 and who was the owner of the unique natural science collections approached to the council of Mykolaiv.
+In February 1912, the descendants of Emmanuel Frantsov who died in 1909 and who was the owner of the unique natural science collections approached the council of Mykolaiv.
 According to his will, this collection was presented to the city, but before that several requirements should have been fulfilled – to provide the space for collection's preservation.

 The Mykolaiv duma established a special commission the members of which were Duma's speakers and well-known public figures.
 S.I.
 Gaiduchenko was selected as the Head of the commission.

 On Sunday, 15 December 1913, during the opening ceremony of the museum Mayor M. Leontovich, the representatives of the city's Duma and numerous guests were presented.
 The first director of the museum was S. I. Gaiduchenko.